acaryca/init-nextjs/README.md

 ## Features

 - Creates a new Next.js project using `create-next-app`
-- Sets up a consistent directory structure
+- Sets up a consistent directory structure (styles, components, public/assets)
+- Cleans the public directory
+- Creates an empty `.env` file
+- Copies a dev directory with utilities
+- Creates an empty Icons.js file in components directory
+- Moves `globals.css` to the styles directory and cleans it (keeping only @import lines)
 - Configures path aliases in `jsconfig.json`
-- Creates an empty `.env` file
-- Moves `globals.css` to the styles directory
 - Updates the Next.js layout with proper imports
-- Adds a custom favicon
+- Manages and adds a custom favicon
 - Creates a minimal `next.config.mjs`
+- Updates page.js with a minimal component
+- Updates the project README.md with the project name
+- Adds a make-favicon script to package.json

 ## Contributing